logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

   - shalper
 ---

-You can send your application metrics to your Logz.io Infrastructure Monitoring account and benefit from all of the advantages of your tried and true dashboards.
+You can send your application metrics to your Logz.io Infrastructure Monitoring account and create your own dashboards to start benefiting.

 To do this, you'll need to send your application metrics to Logz.io in JSON format and stick to the formatting guidelines.